Robbie Baldwin: Thunderbolts

 Robbie Baldwin as Penance.
 Art by Marko Djurdjevic.

-After the events of "Civil War", Robbie Baldwin joins Norman Osborn's new government-sponsored Thunderbolts team, which mostly comprises supervillains who are being forced to reform.
-On one of the new team's first missions, Osborn sends Bullseye and Penance to deal with a vigilante named Americop.
-Bullseye forces Baldwin to use his powers to cripple the vigilante.
-After finding out that Osborn gave the order to Bullseye to do this, Baldwin destroys an expensive, one-of-a-kind eavesdropping device of Osborn's, while reminding his boss that unlike many of the Thunderbolts under Osborn's leadership, he has no failsafe nanites in him that force his compliance.

-During the team's mission to capture the Steel Spider, Penance suffers a mental breakdown and slams his head into a brick wall while remarking that he is "not good enough".
+Baldwin rechristens himself Penance and is assigned to the Thunderbolts.
+During the team's mission to capture Steel Spider, Penance suffers a mental breakdown.
 Found by teammate Radioactive Man, Penance is eventually brought back to the Thunderbolts Mountain, where he brutally assaults a prisoner who taunted him for his role in the Stamford tragedy.
 Osborn nearly kills Baldwin, but the team's field leader Moonstone persuades Osborn that Baldwin could be manipulated and exploited as a Hulk-level enforcer for Osborn's schemes.

 Because of Baldwin's increasing instability, Doc Samson arrives at Thunderbolts headquarters to provide additional psychiatric assistance.
 This foils Moonstone's plan to be Baldwin's therapist and exploit his fragile mental state to her own ends.
-Samson helps Penance focus his powers back to their original state, which he uses to defeat Moonstone in combat when (under the influence of a group of renegade telepaths) Moonstone tries to kill Samson.
+Samson helps Penance focus his powers back to their original state.